CHERI-Alliance/cheri-linux-website/content/docs/meetings/notes.md

   * Server stack (nginx, haven't done mysql)
   * Most of the gaps are currently in the Linux kernel, the low level bits that enable memory safety and temporal safety
   * Would be good to try out the things that are already ported to FreeBSD on Linux, including private patches that can't be upstreamed.
 * Move toward a KDE demo, a complete development stack that people can target.
-That's what people experimenting with CHERIbsd frequently asked "when can we get a real idea".
+That's what people experimenting with CheriBSD frequently asked "when can we get a real idea".
 A list of targets in cheribuild, but cross-compiling kde will likely be faster than native compiling in a VM.
 KDE cross-compile targets exist, but haven't been tested in a while.
 But, at least the cross-compile infrastructure is there.
 * QEMU userlevel support for CHERI.
 * Can debian image building do cross-compile using QEMU?
 * What are the interventions we can make as early as possible, to enable others to do work?
 * Codasip in 18 months may have chips, but in order, single pipeline, etc.
 * Draw out a roadmap for CHERI Linux as a distro.
 * Release the CHERI Linux Roadmap.
 Either a wiki or mdbook.
-Check with cheri alliance for a repo.
+Check with CHERI Alliance for a repo.
 Get permission from existing contributors.

 ### 12 Mar 2025

+* General discussion, status updates, and planning future deep dive topics.

 ### 26 Feb 2025

 * Historically CTSRD QEMU, and CheriBSD, have been making merge commits when they update to a new upstream version.
 Here's the work in progress update merge for QEMU 6.2: [https://github.com/CTSRD-CHERI/qemu/pull/264](https://github.com/CTSRD-CHERI/qemu/pull/264)
   * Pros: This preserves the upstream history and the CHERI development history without rebasing (so the SHAs are all the same, and you avoid all the problems of multiple collaborators working on a mainline that's constantly rebased).
   * Cons: The merge commit approach works best when you're updating regularly from upstream, otherwise you can end up with a large and complex merge commit.
 * Morello was rebasing all their patches on each new upstream version, but was only updating every third release of the upstream Linux Kernel.
-* Codasip also rebased all the Morello patches on
+* Codasip also rebased all the Morello patches on Linux Kernel 6.10.
 * Generally agreed on one of two paths:
   * Option A: Start with clean Linux kernel v6.10 with full history, apply Morello patches on top, and then a cleaned up set of Codasip patches on top of that
   * Option B: Start with clean Linux kernel v6.14 with full history, apply Morello patches on top, and then a cleaned up set of Codasip patches on top of that